 Crime Stoppers offers reward for information in Moxham homicide

 Jan.
-24—Cambria County Crime Stoppers is offering a reward for help in finding the gunman who shot and killed a man in the Moxham section of Johnstown on Monday.
+25—Cambria County Crime Stoppers is offering a reward for help in finding the gunman who shot and killed a man in the Moxham section of Johnstown on Monday.

 Cambria County Crime Stoppers is offering up to $2,000 for any information leading to an arrest.
 The number to call is 1-800-548-7500.
 Callers can remain anonymous.